cjtessler/MATH3733-SP22/docs/Day-05.md

 # 0.9999999999999999 is not 1.0
 ```

-Another way we can avoid the error using **discretization**
+Another way we can avoid the error using **discretization**.

 > In applied mathematics, discretization is the process of transferring continuous functions, models, variables, and equations into discrete counterparts.
-This process is usually carried out as a first step toward making them suitable for numerical evaluation and implementation on digital computers
+This process is usually carried out as a first step toward making them suitable for numerical evaluation and implementation on digital computers.

 ``` python
 x = 0   # if you declare x as an int, you don't need to cast it below